jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 **Incoming Recruiting Class National Rank:** 4th (2nd)

 Jordan Bowden and Lamonte Turner are big losses for the Vols, but they are still in a great position to get back to the top of the league with Yves Pons opting to withdraw from the NBA Draft and return at the last moment to join John Fulkerson to anchor the frontcourt.
-While Tennessee is another team returning a bunch of talent, they also add the nation's fourth-best recruiting class that includes two five-star, top-20 players.
+While Tennessee is another team returning a bunch of talent, they also add the nation's fourth-best recruiting class that includes two 5-star, top-20 players.

 Rick Barnes has probably the most talent returning and adds the second-best recruiting class in the SEC.
 While the SEC seems to be made up of teams either returning key talent or adding a bunch of new talent this year, Tennessee manages to do both.
 The SEC will be nothing close to an easy league to predict, but assuming everything goes as planned, I think I'm already fairly confident in picking Tennessee as the preseason favorite.